Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/problem.md

 ## Suggested Problem Statements

-### GNDEC + Departmental Websites and PWA
+### GNDEC + Departmental Websites and PWAs

-Website of college and Websites of all Departments and PWA for same.
+Website of college and Websites of all Departments and PWAs for same.

 Expected technologies:
 -Drupal